There are various sayings related to diamond, and each of them emphasizes on a single point that diamonds are priceless.

 The Winston Blue was purchased by Harry Winston, Inc in the year 2014 at a sale organized by Christie’s from an anonymous person.
-At an estimated value of 23.8 million US dollars, it is one of the rarest and most expensive diamonds in the world.
+At an estimated value of 23.8 million US dollars, it is one of the rarest and most expensive diamond in the world.

 The Winston Blue is flawless and largest of vivid-blue diamond with 13.22 carat or 2.644 grams of weight.
 It was supposedly found in South Africa although it is yet to be verified.

 The Gemological Institute of America, however, has verified that the Winston Blue Diamond is with flawless clarity and is internally and externally pure.

 With an estimated value of twenty million dollars, The Moussaieff Red Diamond is one of the most expensive diamond in the world.
 It was earlier known as Red Shield Diamond and is a triangular brilliant-cut measuring 5.11 carats or weighing 1.022 grams.

 The Gemological Institute of America rated it as Fancy red.
 The Moussaieff Red Diamond as the name suggests us the rarest, largest and most expensive known red diamond on this earth.